-The Incoterms® rules are the international regulations that apply to the trade for the sales of goods worldwide, the rules are in place to clarify the responsibilities of the buyer and the seller/shipper in the international shipments of global goods.
+The Incoterms® rules are the international regulations that apply to the trade for the sales of goods worldwide; these rules are in place to clarify the buyer's responsibilities and the seller/shipper in the international shipments of global goods.
 The Incoterms® rules assist the mutual understanding of responsibilities for the sale of goods worldwide between buyers and sellers and the export and import shipping process.

 - Includes arrangements for carriage with own means of transport in Free Carrier (FCA), Delivery at Place (DAP), Delivery at Place Unloaded (DPU), and Delivered Duty Paid (DDP).